White Paper

 Under the MPSA, you have purchasing accounts (similar to a Select Plus enrollment, under which the actual purchasing happens).
 Purchases made through the MPSA in purchasing accounts are aggregated and continuously factored into point minimums per pool to achieve the most beneficial price level for commercial organizations.
 The organization attains the next discount price level for a product pool as soon as it meets the corresponding annual point minimums.
 The order that qualifies for the next discount threshold receives the discount.
 All subsequent orders across the organization with the same account type automatically receive the new price level for future purchases.

-Microsoft Customer Agreement Under Cloud Service Provider (CSP) Program
+Microsoft Customer Agreement Under Cloud Service Provider (Microsoft CSP) Program: An Alternative to Microsoft EA

 Microsoft’s robust partner ecosystem includes its Cloud Service Provider program.
 Customers that choose to work with one of Microsoft’s CSP partners contractually engage under the Microsoft Customer Agreement.
 This is another example of an indirect contract vehicle with pricing set by the partner/reseller.